helma

 whitelisted hosts.
 Many servers don’t configure the whitelist correctly, however, allowing access from the public

-exposes many endpoints, but most of them are restricted to authenticated users.
+internet.
+The manage-application exposes many endpoints, but most of them are restricted to authenticated users.

-See checkAuth()
+See checkAuth() in the

 source code

-of the manage-application
+of the manage-application.

 The following endpoints can be called by unauthenticated users:

-: Allows you to generate a string that can be used to configure the admin users credentials by inserting the string into the application’s configuration.
+/manage/makekey: Allows you to generate a string that can be used to configure the admin users credentials by inserting the string into the application’s configuration.
 This itself is not a security issue.
-The endpoint is vulnerable to a POST XSS, however. blabla, no password, username escape the attribute./manage/mrtg
+The endpoint is vulnerable to a POST XSS, however. blabla, no password, username escape the attribute./manage/mrtg: Allows reading some system statistics./manage/mrtg?action=memory: Returns JVM total memory, JVM free memory, 0 and 0./manage/mrtg?action=netstat: Returns the number of lines in/proc/net/tcp- 2, 0, 0 and 0./manage/mrtg?action=loadavg: Returns/proc/loadavgover 5 minutes multiplied by 100, 0, 0 and 0.

-: Returns a static image of thehelma
+/manage/image: Returns a static image of thehelmalogo.

 Monitoring application